geoanalytic/geoanalytic.github.io/_posts/2016-11-27-serving-a-leaflet-map-from-our-django-site.md

 admin.site.register(Location, olOSMGeoAdmin)
 ```

-The bits about subclassing the OpenLayers.js library are only necessary if we are serving our site from a secure (HTTPS) server.
+The bits about sub-classing the OpenLayers.js library are only necessary if we are serving our site from a secure (HTTPS) server.

 # Goals and Approach